 Sean Szeles (storyboard artist and writer): I also wrote the songs that were featured in this episode and I thought they were going to be re-recorded by the composers, but they just kept my versions in.
 I just recorded everything in my apartment playing the different parts and threw a drum loop on there.

 It might not have been.
-Mordecai said he did start beating up the boy in the costume, it just wasn't as totally Bad Ass as Rigby was dreaming it.
-Still awesome though.
+Mordecai said he did start beating up the boy in the costume, it just wasn't as totally awesome as Rigby was dreaming it.
+It was awesome, though.

 "They say this city's tough.
 But I'm tougher."